Streets and their Stories

 Local people have the opportunity to browse a whole range of local history materials including maps, photographs and documents.

-To date, a number of reminiscence roadshows and exhibitions using photographs from the Local History collection at Grimsby Library and North East Lincolnshire Archives have taken place, including:
+A number of reminiscence roadshows and exhibitions using photographs from the Local History collection at Grimsby Library and North East Lincolnshire Archives have taken place, including:

 - Keep Smiling Through, marking the 75th anniversary of VE Day.